 “Obligers like to meet external obligations but they have a very tough time holding themselves accountable.” – Gretchen Rubin

-If you’re familiar with Gretchen Rubin’s work, you may be familiar with an “Obliger personality.”
-But if you aren’t, an obliger is a person who will easily follow requests from others and get things done when they are held accountable by another person.
+If you’re familiar with Gretchen Rubin’s work, you may already be familiar with having an “obliger tendency.”
+If you aren’t, an obliger is a person who will easily follow requests from others and get things done when they are held accountable by another person.
 They have a hard time saying no to others, but have no problem saying no to themselves.
 If it’s requested by someone else, they’ll come through just about every time.
-(You can find out about the three other personality types coined by Rubin here.)
+(You can find out about the three other tendencies coined by Rubin here.)

-I’m an obliger with a twinge of rebel in me.
+I’m an obliger.
 A lot of my friends are obligers as well, which leads me to writing this post.
-Because, while I do identify as an obliger, I am able to say no and not overwhelm myself with projects but I know many that cannot.
+Because, while I do identify as an obliger, I am able to say no and not overwhelm myself with projects but I know many that struggle with turning people down.

 Obligers don’t want to let people down.
 They want to be helpful.
 And in turn, they end up with way too much on their plate.